Jump To Section

 - Shredded fresh cabbage

-- And a large Mason jar to store the sauerkraut
+- And a large glass jar or Mason jar to store the sauerkraut

 The cabbage is combined with salt and packed in tight; the liquid from the cabbage acts as a brining solution, which over a few days or weeks transforms the cabbage into a fizzy, crunchy, sour condiment that’s a step above anything you’d find in a grocery store.